 a.
-Definition: A variable is a
+Definition: A variable is a memory location.

-has a name associated with its memory location, so that this memory location can be accessed conveniently.
+A named variable has a name associated with its memory location, so that this memory location can be accessed conveniently.

-An has no name associated with its memory location,

-but if the of that memory location is stored in a , then

-the variable can be
+An anonymous variable has no name associated with its memory location, but if the address of that memory location is stored in a pointer variable, then the variable can be accessed indirectly using the pointer.